luksvrd/Rally/README.md

 [Server](./server/README.md) | [Client](./client/README.md)

+## TODOs

+- Change the rendered icon on user's profile depending on streak (0-5 base, 5-10 bronze, 10-15 silver, 15+ gold)
+- Style leaderboard
+- Sort leaderboard by streak
+- tablet and desktop styling

 ## Known Bugs

 - Checking AND unchecking the habit checkbox in the user's profile will update the streak